 The main themes here are compliance with data protection and cyber security legislation.
-The General Data Protection Regulation needs to become embedded in our practice, as will the Medical Devices Regulations and Network.
+The General Data Protection Regulation needs to become embedded in our practice, as will the EU Regulation on Medical Devices and the EU Directive on the Security of Networks and Information Systems.
 This will require:

-- Development of relevant policies and service management processes - Managed by appropriately skilled IT staffing - With focus on our culture to promote good practice to minimise events such as privacy breaches or cybersecurity incidents.
+- Development of relevant policies and service management processes - Managed by appropriate levels of Information Governance and Cybersecurity staffing - With focus on our culture to promote good practice to minimise events such as privacy breaches or cybersecurity incidents.

-These drivers need to be balanced with the key Caldicott principles to ensure health and care information is used ethically, legally and appropriately.
+These drivers need to be balanced with the key Caldicott principle; that information should be appropriately shared for the direct care of citizens.